mvolkmann/angularjs-labs/README.md

 angularjs-labs
 ==============

-There are lab exercises for a course I teach on AngularJS.
+These are lab exercises for a course I teach on AngularJS.